Amberdong27/2024SDD-Amber.D-Grow/AgileArtifacts.md

 ## Sprint Review
 ### What challenges did you have
+Trying to figure out how I would improve the layout as ideas come and go and implementing them in the application.
+Maded the mistake of doing to much in the sprint such as coding the timer function (for next sprint).
 ### What did you do well
+I think I did well with the layout of the page and the changing graphics.

 ### What will you do differently next time
+Next time I would try focus on only the aspect and not over think things